- Arts Progam

 The Metropolitan Washington Airports Authority, through its Arts Program, welcomes visitors to the National Capital Region from across the country and around the world.
 Here at the Airports you can experience diverse regional, national and international rotating exhibits, dynamic live performances and new and innovative public art displays that celebrate the stately beauty, spirit and great creativity of the National Capital Region.

 As part of our performing arts program, the Airports Authority brings musicians, singers, dancers and other artists to Washington’s airports to provide entertainment for our passengers to enjoy throughout the year.

 Temporary and Rotating Exhibits

 The Gateway Gallery is located in the connector walkway between the AeroTrain C-Gates station and the C Concourse.
 The gallery provides an opportunity for local photography associations to showcase the works of their member photographers.
-Forty-eight images are displayed in backlit frames.

 The Daedalus 87 – B-Gates AeroTrain Station

 In late 2009, the Aurora Flight Foundation worked with the Airports Authority to install Daedalus 87, the first human powered aircraft.
 The aircraft spans 112 feet and is named for the mythological inventor of aviation.
 It was built by students, faculty and graduates of the Massachusetts Institute of Technology (MIT).
 The aircraft is suspended in the large mezzanine space directly above the B-Gates AeroTrain station.
 Passengers can enjoy several views of the aircraft as they ride the escalators and elevators around it.

 Hello and Welcome - U.S. Customs area in Concourse C